 How many of us really know place, the space we inhabit at a given time?
 For some, it may be entirely enclosed by man made structure, leaving little connection to the environment.
 Most of us spend more time staring at a screen, instead of being in the outside world, with all our senses.
 This neglect of our curiosity, awareness, and disconnect from ecological participation outside, in the natural environment, dulls our senses and erodes our empathy towards ourselves and each other.
 With the onset of apathy, we’ve forgotten the natural world, and it’s disappearing all around us, at an alarming rate.

 One way to slow the degradation, across the earth, is planting forests.
 We’re not creating them as quickly as we’re destroying them, and that does not bode well for the planet.
 Here in Washington, where I live, forests are the natural ecology of our Cascadian region, and much of it has been clear cut, at least once, and in many cases twice or more.
-Logging is a way of life, for many generations, and built much of the cities and towns around our state.
-People are proud of this historical fact, and still dream of the good old days, when old growth was still standing in massive groves.
-People thought the woods were endless; forgetting that only a few centuries before, in much of Europe, the forests had been completely cut.
+Logging is a way of life, for many recent generations, and built much of the cities and towns around our state.
+Anglo Europeans are proud of this historical fact, and still dream of the good old days, when old growth was still standing in massive groves.
+Colonial lineages thought the woods were endless; forgetting that only a few centuries before, in much of Europe, the forests had been completely cut.

-Sadly, we know better now, and can take time to reflect on our lessons, while acting on them to improve the future, and our place in it.
-That place is stewarding, caring and nurturing the environment, which in turn, nurtures and provides for us.
+Sadly, we seem not to “know better” now.
+There is little time taken to reflect on historical lessons, while acting on them to improve the future, and our place in it.
+That place is connecting, caring, and restoring the environment, which in turn, nurtures and provides for us.
 EEC Forest Stewardship is on land of Southern Lushootseed speakers, near 1912 Incorporated Duvall, Washington, on a ridge above The Snoqualmie River.
 Nestled in the foothills of The Cascades, at about 600 feet elevation, this hill side mix of forest and pasture has been agriculturally maintained since the 1970s.
 Some of the trees date easily to that time, a few are older, but none are 1st or 2nd growth.
 The forest needs restoration work, and that’s the mission of this stewardship plan.

 Pacific Northwest– There’s a beautiful green carpet, you can see best from space, which stretches from northern California to Alaska.
 In this temperate rain-forest ecosystem, an intact forest canopy is imperative.
 Most of the developed land within these emerald forests are clear cut and managed as “lawnscapes”.
 If there is forest, it is usually a few young evergreens which are still mowed beneath to prevent “fire danger”.
 In urban landscapes, this highly managed savanna look is easy to maintain, but devoid of ecological diversity and forest health.